How do I get Reflexology Training?

 In total, 150 to 300 hours of coursework and practical experience will be required for reflexology certification.
 Anatomy and physiology, the history of reflexology, theory, techniques, and a variety of business-related topics will be covered in various classes.
 Students are taught the intricacies of reflexology maps of the feet, which is perhaps the most important aspect.
 Because much of reflexology is based on Chinese traditions of acupuncture, acupressure, and the body’s energy zones, the latter is especially important.

 If you live in the United States, you will most likely seek certification from the ARCB after completing reflexology training.
-This certification does not constitute a license to practice, as such matters are governed individual states.
+This certification does not constitute a license to practice, as such matters are governed by individual states.
 Rather, the certification serves as a badge of honor.
 Written and practical knowledge, as well as documentation of experience, are all covered in the three-part ARCB exam.
 To take the exam, you must have completed 110 hours of combined classroom and hands-on experience.

-In many states, a license to practice reflexology is governed the same laws that govern massage therapy.
+In many states, a license to practice reflexology is governed by the same laws that govern massage therapy.
 There are some exceptions to this rule, and those interested in starting a practice should pay close attention to local regulations.
-Reflexology is covered the laws that govern cosmetology in Missouri and Louisiana.
+Reflexology is covered by the laws that govern cosmetology in Missouri and Louisiana.
 In fact, only Tennessee and North Dakota have specific legal requirements for reflexology.
 The Reflexology Association of America’s website contains a state-by-state list of laws (RAA).

 The Reflexology in Europe Network is the largest European reflexology organization (RiEN).
 This organization, which has been around since 1995, represents over 20,000 reflexologists from 20 different countries.
 Nonetheless, licensing and regulations differ from one country to the next.
 The Complimentary and Natural Healthcare Council, for example, regulates reflexology in the United Kingdom (UK) (CNHC).
 With the full support of the UK Department of Health, this governing body requires competency and knowledge in reflexology techniques, practices, and business methods, as well as public and professional liability insurance for practitioners.